-On California’s list of threatened species.
+On California’s wildlife conservation list of threatened species.
 Loss of nesting and foraging habitats has reduced population in California.
 Listed as a Federal Species of Concern, and are protected under the Migratory Bird Act.

 Pesticides used to control insects heavily affect the population, since Swainson’s eat so many insects.
 It is estimated that 5-10% of the population die yearly of pesticide poisoning from eating locusts in Argentina.